BNLNPPS/BNLNPPS.github.io/bnl-jlab-roundtable.md

 ## BNL/JLab Software and Computing Round Table

+__The round table is currently on hiatus, people are just too busy...__

 Brookhaven and Jefferson Labs together with the HEP Software Foundation (HSF) organize a Software and Computing Round Table, a monthly distributed forum for presenting and discussing topics of interest within our scientific community.
 The interplay between computing and science is ever tighter in NP, HEP and other fields, particularly as data intensive computing plays an ever growing role in the science.
 This forum aims to foster knowledge transfer and promote common projects for the benefit of our scientific community.
 All are welcome.

 At BNL, meetings are announced on the Physics Dept S&C list `phys-soft-comp-l@lists.bnl.gov`, open to all.
 [Subscribe here](https://lists.bnl.gov/mailman/listinfo/phys-soft-comp-l).